See Camera and EXIF Data Across Open Photoshop Files

 Hide Labels When Camera or Lens Data Is Missing

-Some documents have no EXIF for fields such as camera or lens.
-Showing "not available" on every row can clutter list view when you scan many files.
+Some documents have no EXIF for camera or lens.
+Showing “not available” on every row can clutter list view.
 The plugin can hide those labels when the information is missing so empty metadata does not add noise.
 You still see values wherever they exist.

 The plugin offers a setting to hide labels such as Camera or Lens when data is missing, as shown on the DocManager site.